On-line conformalized neural networks ensembles for probabilistic forecasting of day-ahead electricity prices: Introduction

-Although most of the available studies address point predictions (e.g., mean or median values) of day-ahead hourly prices, an increasing research momentum targets NN based probabilistic EPF (PEPF).
+Although most of the available studies address point predictions (e.g., mean or median values) of day-ahead hourly prices, an increasing research momentum targets NN-based probabilistic EPF (PEPF).
 Specifically, PEPF is aimed to characterize the underlying uncertainty of the model in the target space, e.g., via prediction intervals, quantiles or full predictive distributions.
-This is essential for companies operating within power market of increasing volatility, e.g., to support effective risk optimization, stochastic optimization, what-if scenario analysis before trading, etc. Several recent studies investigate this topic from different perspectives, reporting both additional problems and opportunities insisting on the EPF task (see e.g., \cite{GROTHE2023106602}, \cite{10012043}, \cite{CRAMER2023121370} and references therein for details).
-A through empirical comparison of deep learning architectures for multi-variate probabilistic energy forecasting is performed in \cite{MASHLAKOV2021116405}, including DeepAR, DeepTCN, DSANet and LSTNet models.
+This is essential for companies operating within power markets showing increasing volatility, e.g., to support extremely relevant business tasks, such as effective risk optimization, stochastic optimization and what-if scenario analysis before trading.
+Several recent studies investigate this topic from different perspectives, reporting both additional problems and opportunities insisting on the EPF approach (see e.g., \cite{DUMAS2022117871}, \cite{GROTHE2023106602}, \cite{10012043}, \cite{CRAMER2023121370} and references therein for details).
+An thorough empirical comparison of deep learning architectures for multivariate probabilistic energy forecasting is performed in \cite{MASHLAKOV2021116405}, including DeepAR, DeepTCN, DSANet and LSTNet models.

+According to several research works (see e.g., \cite{NOWOTARSKI20181548},\cite{MARCJASZ2023106843}, \cite{KATH2021777} and references therein), Quantile Regression Average (QRA) represents the reference benchmark to turn point NNs into a PEPF setup, following the ranking in the GEFCom competition \footnote{The Global Energy Forecasting Competition (GEFCom) began in August 2014, with a specific emphasis on probabilistic energy forecasting, including load, price, wind, and solar predictions.
+The price category drew interest from 287 participants globally, with the top-performing teams subsequently invited to contribute papers to a special 2016 edition of the International Journal of Forecasting \cite{HONG2016896}}.